svartm/alis/README.md

 ## System installation TODO

-Download and boot from the latest <a href="https://www.archlinux.org/download/">original Arch Linux installation media</a>.
+Build an ISO from the [Rift](https://github.com/svartm/rift) repository.
+(Optionally, download and boot from the latest <a href="https://www.archlinux.org/download/">original Arch Linux installation media</a>, then git clone this repository.
 After boot use the following commands to start the installation.

 Follow the <a href="https://wiki.archlinux.org/title/Arch_Linux">Arch Way</a> of doing things and learn what this script does.
 This will allow you to know what is happening.